 In many cases, you do not need to worry about a filling becoming chipped, damaged, or coming loose, as they usually last for many years before needing a replacement.
 Chewing, over time, will make a replacement necessary, and habits such grinding your teeth at night could mean you need to have them replaced sooner.
 Larger fillings are also slightly more susceptible to damage.

-If you can feel or notice any signs of wear and tear on your fillings, such as rougher areas or cracks, then it’s recommended you get in touch with yourus as soon as possible.
+If you can feel or notice any signs of wear and tear on your fillings, such as rougher areas or cracks, then it’s recommended you get in touch with us as soon as possible.
 Additional damage can also cause cracks in your teeth so it’s wise to have it replaced as soon as possible.

 For teeth that are otherwise damaged, we have other treatments that could work just as well.
-If a filling needs to be replaced, for instance, we may recommend a crown or porcelain overlay.
+If a filling needs to be replaced, for instance, we may recommend a dental crown or porcelain overlay.
 To make sure you get the right treatment for your situation, frequent check-ins with your us are essential.

 If you want to know more about the benefits of getting a tooth colored filling, or you want to set an appointment to restore your smile as soon as possible, don’t hesitate to schedule an appointment with Chappaqua Dentistry.
-We’re more than happy to answer any questions you might have and get you fixed up as soon as possible.
+We’re more than happy to answer any questions you might have and get you treated as soon as possible.